matvign/festival-react-app/README.md

 Contact the API team and let them know that the API doesn't consistently return all data in the correct format.

-Also worth noting is that they have exposed the `X-Powered-By` header in their responses (it's running on Express.js) and it should be removed.
+Also worth noting is that the API has exposed the `X-Powered-By` header in its responses (it's running on Express.js) and it should be removed.